Accenture/mercury/guides/CHAPTER-1.md

 > Note that you don't need a lot of workers to handle a larger number of users and requests provided that your function can finish execution very quickly.

-The `CoroutineRunner` annotation advises the system to run the function as a "coroutine".
+By default, functions are executed as "coroutine" unless you specify the `KernelThreadRunner` annotation to tell the system to run the function using kernel thread pool.

 There are three function execution strategies (Kernel thread pool, coroutine and suspend function).
 We will explain the concept in [Chapter-2](CHAPTER-2.md)